Einsiedeln, the high place of pilgrimage in Switzerland

 Nearby, a shed, cradle of joyful buzzing, where bees dance in a ceaseless ballet, capturing the very essence of life.
 It’s pure magic around here.

-Section 3: Up there, in the good monk’s hermitage.
+Section 3: High above, in the hermitage of the good monk

 Overview of the route’s challenges: significant ups and downs- terrain.